CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - Using a m5a.24xlarge EC2 instance, it took 6 hours to generate 1 million synthetic beneficiaries.
 If one extrapolates from this benchmark, it would take 60 hours or a little under 3 days to generate 10 million, and 360 hours, or 15 days to generate 60 million beneficiaries.

-  - For the time being, a single reusable instance will be used.
-Pipelining multiple EC2 instances to generate data more efficiently is something to explore at a later point, as well as running the generation and load testing of large data manually every PI.
+  - A single reusable instance will be used.

 ### Required BFD Application Changes